generation-org/WEB-JAVA/WEB-JAVA-7 - Web Applications Build and Deploy/README.md

 # WEB-JAVA-7 - Web Applications Build and Deploy

 ## Practice Exercise
+Add on to the repository you cloned from  https://github.com/generation-org/spring-boot.

+Now that we have a working databse for users, we want to store and be able to retrieve more information about people.
-Add on to the repository you cloned from  https://github.com/generation-org/spring-boot The program should take in initials for a person and their age.
+The program should take in initials for a person and their age.
 And you should be able to lookup and retrieve the initials and age of a person.

 Make sure to write unit tests!

 Once you have tested your application, it is time to deploy.